SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Patterns.rst

     !! for (x, 0) in points {
     !! ^

+:.. x*  Bogus * paired with the one in the listing, to fix VIM syntax highlighting.

 The parentheses around a tuple pattern that contains a single element have no effect.
 The pattern matches values of that single element's type.
 For example, the following are
 equivalent: